Arizona Bound (1927 film)

 Arizona Bound is a lost 1927 American silent Western film directed by John Waters and starring Gary Cooper, Betty Jewel, and El Brendel.

 Written by Richard Allen Gates, Alfred Hustwick, Marion Jackson, and John Stone, the film is about an Arizona cowboy who spends most of his time caring for his white horse and pursuing a local girl, who is unimpressed with his irresponsible ways.

 After he takes a job as a stagecoach guard to protect a shipment of gold, he is attacked by a Texas gang.
 After being accused of being one of the bandits, he narrowly escapes lynching, retrieves the gold, and establishes his innocence and wins the trust of the local girl.
 Arizona Bound was filmed on location in Bryce Canyon National Park in Utah.

-Produced by E. Lloyd Sheldon for Famous Players-Lasky Corporation, the film was released on April 9, 1927, in the United States.
+Produced by E. Lloyd Sheldon for Famous Players–Lasky Corporation, the film was released on April 9, 1927, in the United States.

 Plot

-In the small mining town of Mesquite, cowboy Dave Saulter (Gary Cooper) spends most of his time looking after his white wonder horse Flash and romantically pursuing a local girl named Ann Winslow (Betty Jewel).
-Unimpressed with Dave's irresponsible ways, she attends a dance with another cowboy, Buck Hanna (Jack Dougherty).
-At the dance, Dave is able to ensnare Buck just as he is about to take the first dance with Ann.
-Later, an embittered Buck plans to steal the gold shipment entrusted to his protection.
-Meanwhile, Dave ties up the man tasked with protecting the shipment and goes in his place.
+In the small mining town of Mesquite, cowboy Dave Saulter, played by Gary Cooper, spends most of his time caring for his prized white horse, Flash, and romantically pursuing a local girl named Ann Winslow, portrayed by Betty Jewel.
+Unimpressed with Dave's irresponsible behavior, Ann attends a dance with another cowboy, Buck Hanna, played by Jack Dougherty.
+At the dance, Dave manages to intercept Buck just as he is about to have the first dance with Ann.
+Later, a resentful Buck plots to steal a gold shipment entrusted to his protection.
+Meanwhile, Dave ties up the man assigned to guard the shipment and takes his place.

 As the coach makes its way along a desert road, a bandit named Texas Jack (Christian J. Frank) and his gang waylay the shipment and knock Dave unconscious.
 After Buck and his men accuse Dave of being involved in the heist, the Swede Oley Smoke Oleson (El Brendel) accidentally locates the stolen gold.
 When Ann discovers that Buck is guilty of the heist, she confronts him, and he kidnaps her in a coach, with Dave in hot pursuit.
 When he catches up to the fleeing bandit, he overpowers Buck and wins the heart of Ann.